spewil/phd/thesis.md

 Statement of unknowns about how dynamics are shifted at the MU level in terms of spinal circuitry:

 Indirect control of MU synchronization might also be mediated by supraspinal modulation of the Renshaw decorrelating action (Gelfand et al. 1963; Adam et al. 1978), or by enhanced activity of spindle afferents via selective activation of gamma-motoneurons (Rudomin 1989).
 These possibilities suggest further experiments to resolve the neural mechanisms by which humans could rapidly alter short-term synchrony of MUs and, by implication, control the proportion of last-order common inputs to motoneurons.
 [Schmeid, 1993]

+The goal of the project’s first phase is to develop a high-dimensional surface EMG recording rig to generate datasets with high signal-to-noise ratio and dense coverage over superficial muscles of the arm and hand.
+The first question of this phase is: what are the limitations of a closed-loop myocontrol experiment, and how can such constraints be avoided or leveraged?
+To answer this question we will develop a signal processing pipeline and diagnostics suite to identify constraints in the setup and aim to overcome, as much as possible, the limitations inherent in surface EMG recording such as muscle crosstalk and rigorous electrode placement[10].
+The concept of the experimental setup is shown in Figure 1, where 64 monopolar electrodes are attached to a subject’s arm and hand to record muscle activity.
+The arm and hand are kinematically constrained in a custom fixture and motor activity is recorded during isometric muscle contractions at levels less than 20% maximum voluntary contraction to lessen the risk of involuntary co-contractions.
+The setup circumvents the limb biomechanics by mapping muscle output directly to virtual stimuli shown on a computer monitor.
+Additionally, our study focuses on low-force, isometric contractions to avoid complications due to artifacts in dynamic, high- force movements.
+We chose 64 channels in order to have at least two electrodes per muscle implicated in control of the hand in the event that we require differential recording.
+This choice limits our analysis to the motor pool level.
+If our questions require recording at the motor unit level, we will need to move to a higher channel count system.
+Literature in this field typically use a much lower number of channels.
+We believe that using 64 electrodes will help develop a more complete picture of the superficial muscle activity of the arm and hand across learning.
+A diagram of muscles relevant to thee control of the hand and wrist is shown in Figure 2 on page 4.
+We are not aware of a rigorous study testing which muscles of the arm and hand can be accurately captured using surface EMG.

+The second question of this phase is: what is the manifold of activity in electrode space during natural hand use?
+To answer this question, we will record naturalistic activity by subjects completing a set protocol that covers the naturalistic space of electrode covariance.
+For comparison, we will record a dataset of naturalistic tasks using a separate, mobile setup with the same electrode placement pattern but without the isometric constraint.
+These datasets could be collected from a range subjects going throughout their daily tasks, or using a specific set of tasks in the laboratory such as handwriting and the use of various tools.
+Encouragingly, a recent review noted that “Similarly to the breakthroughs in understanding vision that followed the quantification of statistics of natural scenes, a clear description of the statistics of natural tasks might revolutionize our understanding of the neural basis of high-level learning and decision- making”[18].
+By analyzing the structure of these naturalistic datasets, we can compute the dimensionality of naturalistic movement as a subspace within our electrode space, similar to work done using joint angles of the hand[24, 22, 11].
+From this work we know that while the hand has 29 joints and is controlled by 34 muscles, the dimensionality of natural hand movements is closer to 8 in joint angle dimension space based on principle components analysis.
+This analysis will also help us determine the biomechanical constraints on hand output dimensionality.
+We hypothesize that this will be higher than 8 and lower than 23, which gives us a large task space to work with for generating learning tasks.
+We aim to extend this prior work using learning algorithms that take into account time- varying dynamics of the signal in addition to common tools like components analysis and matrix factorization.
+This analysis will help generate an understanding of intersubject, intersession, and intertask variability.
+Both an analysis of dynamic correlations and a validation of dimensionality using EMG would be a novel contribution to the literature.
+We anticipate that quantifying electrode placement and calibrating across sessions will be a major challenge.
+We aim to develop a mechanical fixture for recording as well as alignment tools to aid in placing electrodes in precisely the same location each session.
+Properly separating variability due to electrode placement from behavioral and physiological variability will be paramount to establish repeatability in our results.
+Once we have collected a naturalistic activity dataset, we can begin to design bespoke feedback mappings and perturbations, as discussed in Section .

 ## Unsupervised Feature Extraction